Galaxy S9 And Galaxy S9 Plus Shuts OFF Randomly (Solution)

 Check The Samsung Galaxy S9 or S9+ Battery

-One of the several causes, why the Samsung Galaxy S9 and S9+ shut off randomly, is a battery malfunction.
+One of the main reasons a Samsung Galaxy S9 and S9+ shut off randomly, is a battery malfunction.
 The first thing you need to try if the battery is really not working is to check if the problem still exists even if the Galaxy S9 or S9+ is connected directly to a stable power source.
-If it the problem persists, the problem may not be because of the battery.
-But if the problem doesn’t persist, you can then speculate that the battery is damaged or has lost its capacity to power up the phone.
+If your phone is shutting off while charging it’s likely a software or motherboard issue.

 Test Third-Party Apps

-Most of the time, having your smartphone freeze and shutting off randomly is caused by a faulty app.
+Most of the time, if your smartphone freezes, and shuts off randomly, it is caused by a faulty app.
 This is what practice has shown us.
 But do you know where you can test if a third-party app is really causing the issue?
 It’s enabling the Safe Mode.